Flirting with Disaster (film): Plot

 A montage of each family's personal relationships – Mel and Nancy, Paul and Tony and their Tina-arranged adopted baby, Ed and Pearl, the three Schlichtings, and a very pregnant Tina – continues over the credits.
 Each family still have their troubles, but Mel and Nancy are happy together.

 Cast

 Production

 Burt Reynolds was up for a role in the film, but Russell decided not to work with him after hearing he was abusive on the set of The Larry Sanders Show.
+After completing Flirting with Disaster, Josh Brolin and Patricia Arquette acted together again on the film Nightwatch (1997), which was also produced by Miramax.

 Reception

-Rotten Tomatoes rated the film as "Certified Fresh" giving it an 88% based on 56 reviews.
+Rotten Tomatoes rated the film at 88% based on 56 reviews.
 The site's consensus states: "Darkly funny, solidly cast, and surprisingly thoughtful, Flirting with Disaster proved David O. Russell's Spanking the Monkey was no fluke."
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

+Home media

+Flirting with Disaster was released on VHS by Miramax Home Entertainment on March 25, 1997.
+It received a U.S. LaserDisc release on May 21, 1997, with a Hong Kong LaserDisc also being released at an undetermined date.
+The film later became available on DVD in the U.S. on April 3, 2001.
+A Collector's Edition DVD, featuring additional content such as deleted scenes and a making-of featurette, was released on June 1, 2004.